Soul Asylum discography

 The band's seventh album, Let Your Dim Light Shine (1995), peaked at number six in the US and in Canada.
 It was certified double-platinum in Canada and platinum in the US.
 Lead single "Misery" charted at number three in Canada and was a top 30 hit in the US, Australia, New Zealand, and the UK.
 In September 1995, Soul Asylum performed at a concert commemorating the Rock and Roll Hall of Fame opening in Cleveland, Ohio.
 A two-disc compilation of the event released the following year features the band's performances of "Back Door Man" with Iggy Pop and "Sweet Jane" with Lou Reed.
 Soul Asylum's next studio album, Candy from a Stranger (1998), charted in the US and Canada but it sold fewer copies and received less favorable reviews than its predecessors.
 After taking a break, the band began recording a new album in 2004.
 However, sessions were put on hold when bassist Karl Mueller was diagnosed with throat cancer; he died the following year.
 Guest musicians—including bassist Tommy Stinson, who later joined the group as a permanent member—were brought in to complete the album The Silver Lining (2006).
 The band's next album, Delayed Reaction (2012), received positive reviews and it entered the US album charts, but founding member Dan Murphy left the group at the end of the year.
 Soul Asylum released their eleventh album, Change of Fortune, in 2016 and their twelfth album, Hurry Up and Wait, in 2020.
+Their latest, Slowly but Shirley, was released in 2024.